xSplasher/TwitchLichessBot/README.md

 install request library
 npm install axios

-to run it, simply type node PastaChess.js but before doing that, read the comments
+to run it, simply type node PastaChess.js but before doing that, read the top comments inside the js file